thctlo/samba4/backup-script/README.md

 - STOREDIR=/home/backups/`hostname -s`

 This creates an extra acl backup of sysvol with getfacl -R (yes/no).
+Best is not to change this.
 - BACKUP_SYSVOL_ACL="yes"

 Original not in samba script but very usefull.
 Full /etc backup (yes/no).
+Best is not to change this.
 - BACKUP_ETC="yes"

-Number of days to keep the backup
+Number of days to keep the backup.
 - DAYS=30

 TODO/ Not working yet, but if you know how, you can add the code. ;-)